 Photo by LOLren via Flickr

-Paint is hazardous waste and should be disposed of as such.
-Call whomever hauls your trash and recyclables and ask about paint disposal.
-Also consider donating half-used paint cans to nonprofits that collect supplies for teachers.
+Paint is a hazardous waste and should be disposed of as such.
+Call whoever hauls your trash and recyclables and ask about paint disposal.
+Also, consider donating half-used paint cans to nonprofits that collect supplies for teachers.